Scarpa wing

 Light for Carlo Scarpa

-Light takes center stage in the so-called Scarpa Wing, giving life to a comprehensive interpretation of the Canovian plaster casts.
-The model for “The Graces”, “Cupid and Psyche standing”, “The Dancers”, and all those terracotta sketches, displayed in newly-designed cases and finally valued and extensively studied by the critics, are perfectly lit by the architecture itself.
-The museum is a “living” being in which light is clearly the protagonist: it permeates the visitor who can move freely on a stage that is made of different floors, surfaces, materials, and especially filled with light expanding and modifying the scene every single moment of day and night.
 As Carlo Scarpa said: “The problem I faced when rearranging the Gypsotheca was the light: it was not about paintings, but sculptures, and sculptures were not marble or wood, but plaster cast […].
-And the sun, moving on a sculpture, never has a negative effect as it happens inside a room when it reaches certain points only and some paintings are left in the shade, yet there is nothing making works of art wonderful like powerful sunlight”.
+And the sun, moving on a sculpture, never has a negative effect as it happens inside a room when it reaches only certain points and some paintings are left in the shade, yet there is nothing making works of art wonderful like powerful sunlight”.

 Pieces of art and visitors enlightened by the natural light in Scarpa wing | ph credits Otium/Favotto